-The Tom Bombadil is a downhill-only trail on the southern side of the Coyote system.
-The Coyote, or Riverview, trails are located just north of Heber, with trailheads on Highways 40 and 32.
+The Tom Bombadil is a downhill-only trail on the southern side of the Coyote (Jordanelle Ridge) trail system.
+The Jordanelle Ridge trails are more commonly known as the Coyote or Riverview trails and are located just north of Heber, with trailheads on Highways 40 and 32.
 Tom Bombadil drops from Stone Giants down to Myrtle (the southernmost segment of the route formerly known as Upper Riverview).

 The expected riding season will be late May through October.